 The California School Ratings (CSR) system has a 10-point scale for rating public schools, with 10 being the high rating.
-The most recent CSR ratings for Taft Elementary School and Kennedy Middle School respectively were 2 and 4.
-In The respective state percentile rankings were 14.4 and 36.2.
+The most recent CSR rating for Belle Haven School was 1.
+The school's state percentile ranking was 3.4.
+Ravenswood Middle School very recently opened (2017) and it has no reported CSR ranking.
 Given the subject property's elementary/middle school district location, many developers would likely consider a development at the site to have better appeal to renters than to for-sale housing buyers.